pt4q/OpenID/README.md

+# Tutorial about Oauth2 in Spring Boot
+In this tutorial, I will learn how to configure Spring Security to work with OpenID (Oauth2 in the basic version is only for resource authorization).
+Link to this tutorial. [->](https://www.baeldung.com/spring-security-5-oauth2-login "click me!")

 # Custom project from start.vaadin.com

 This project was created from https://start.vaadin.com.
 It's a fully working Vaadin application that you continue developing locally.